✍️ Academic Writing#

 For everyone:

-NeuroPoly Lab, Institute of Biomedical Engineering, Polytechnique Montreal, Montreal, QC, Canada
+NeuroPoly Lab, Department of Electrical Engineering, Polytechnique Montreal, Montreal, QC, Canada

 Affiliation for Julien Cohen-Adad: